 Three signal words, DANGER, WARNING, and CAUTION, are used to alert you to hazardous situations.
+Two signal words, IMPORTANT and NOTE, identify non-safety related information.
 Signal words are selected using the following guidelines:

 Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.